17th December 2022

-New Year’s Day Walks North Yorkshire Coast
+Winter Walks North Yorkshire

-If you’re looking to really burn off the mince pies, we’ve mapped out some of the North Yorkshire Coast’s most spectacular walking routes.
-Complete with scenery stretching from the cobbled streets and harbourside cottages of Staithes to the wild and rugged coastline of Port Mulgrave.
+If you’re looking to burn off the mince pies, we have mapped out a few of our favourite North Yorkshire winter walks.
+Complete with scenery stretching from the cobblestone streets of Staithes to the wild and rugged coastline of Port Mulgrave.

-Runswick Bay and Staithes
+Runswick Bay – Staithes

 Our neighbouring coastline is studded with beautiful bays and headlands and this walk connects two coastal villages in an outing of very distinct halves – the first passing through wildlife-filled woodland and the second a breezy stroll along the rim of the county.

 Start in the centre of Runswick Bay and, to really appreciate the village’s character, it is best to use the beach car park, though this does require a steep climb back to the top.